-Regardless, I injure myself.
-A lot.
+Here’s the thing about me; I injure myself at least 3 times a week.
+I cut myself, burn myself and just generally maim myself.
 It’s not because I’m particularly clumsy or careless … I just do a lot.
 Most of the time I just ignore these injuries and know they’ll go away in a few days.

 I left my eye sling on for 20 minutes total and I replaced the cotton pad with a freshly soaked pad every 5 minutes or so.
 You should feel instant relief from the milk, but as the burn starts to come back, replace with new, cold milk.